 Our VRBO with a view…

 Seljalandsfoss is a unique waterfall, in that you can walk behind the waterfall.
-It is quite the experience and an amazing attraction along the South Coast.
+It is quite the experience and an amazing attraction along the South Coast of Iceland as seen on the tour map.

 Tips for Seljalandsfoss: